Minnesota is poised to pass Clean Cars Minnesota, a standard that would reduce climate change-causing air pollution and increase customer choices.

 But wait!
 Not so fast.
 The clean car standards were drafted with flexibility in mind and provide for two years between adoption and enforcement to allow automakers and auto-dealers time to adjust.
 Given delays due to COVID-19, the earliest that Clean Cars Minnesota rulemaking could conclude is early 2021, meaning that the earliest the enforcement could take place is 2024, when model year 2025 vehicles are first offered for sale.
 Another reason that we need to act now to get these vehicle emissions standards passed, so Minnesotans can reap their health, climate, and economic benefits as soon as possible.

 How to Speak Up for Clean Cars

 Clean Cars Minnesota is a bold step forward on the road to cleaner air for Minnesota communities and climate solutions for our planet.
 Fresh Energy believes deeply in clean car standards and has been actively supporting this rulemaking process through rigorous testimonies at the Minnesota Legislature, engaging Minnesotans in the rulemaking process, and supporting the Walz Administration and the MPCA.
 We are working hard to ensure that sound, science-based analysis is considered every step of the way.
 However, there is no guarantee that Clean Cars Minnesota will become a standard.
 Minnesotans who want clean air, clean water, and progress on climate must make their voices heard.
-Stay tuned to Fresh Energy’s Facebook and Twitter for the most up to date news on how you can plug in to the rulemaking process and contribute your voice to this movement.
-You can also sign up for our listserv and get a notification once the rulemaking process is open.
+Weigh in on the rulemaking process using our fast and easy tool.